-There aren’t many movie franchises that are as successful and well known as the James Bond franchise.
-Starting in 1953, James bond has an incredible history with scenes shot in the most beautiful places in the world, including Thailand.
-Out of the 24 James bond movies, 2 were filmed in Thailand; Man with the Golden Gun (1974) and Tomorrow Never Dies (1997).
+There aren’t many movie franchises that are as successful and well-known as the James Bond franchise.
+Since 1953, James Bond has had an incredible history, with scenes shot in the most beautiful places in the world, including Thailand.
+Out of the 24 James Bond movies, two were filmed in Thailand: Man with the Golden Gun (1974) and Tomorrow Never Dies (1997).

 - Why is it called James Bond Island?